-The CC2PhD Scholars Program will be taking a BREAK during the 2019-2020 academic year.
-In other words, our program is NOT accepting applications for the 2019-2020 academic year.
-We plan on resuming the program for the following 2020-2021 academic year.
-Our website will be UPDATED once our program resumes.
+After the 2018-2019 academic year, the CC2PhD Scholars Program is taking a MULTIPLE-YEAR hiatus.
+In other words, our program is NOT accepting applications for subsequent academic years until further notice.
+Our website will be UPDATED when our program resumes.
 Subscribe to our mailing list to receive updates.

 In the meantime, we recommend watching recordings of previous CC2PhD Scholars presenting their research projects here.